AnkushSharma97/Python-Based-Currency-converter-tool/README.md

 # Python-Based-Currency-converter-tool
+##Objective:-
-This Tool can be used for Converting currencies of Different countries across the world to Indian currency i.e. INR
+To create a Python based tool using which we can convert currencies of 10 different countries to Indian Currency.

+##Code:-
+[You can find the code here]